grab0id/Python-Windows-Reverse-Shell/README.md

 >
 > -F outputs a portable .exe file in the ./dist/ folder

-This also works with a netcat as a listener for the attacking server.
+This also works with a netcat listener